RedmondSims/GistFX/README.md

 managing Gists a breeze.

 ### Features
-- Built-in syntax highlighting for most  languages, using MonacoFX  - the same code editor used in Microsofts open source Visual Studio
+- Built-in syntax highlighting for most  languages, using MonacoFX  - the same code editor used in Microsoft's open source Visual Studio
 - Gists
     - Assign names to gists
     - Add / Delete Gists